 Abrasion and Tear Resistance

-Abrasion and tear resistant materials are the next steps in high-tech fabrics.
 While tents and backpacks have used "ripstop" Nylon for years, those materials are just finding their way into the apparel market.
-While no one wants to hike in "parachute pants," the latest fabrics are providing the ripstop feature in a comfortable material.
-Abrasion-resistant fabrics, like the kind used on the Marmot Lobo's, resist wear and pilling caused by surface friction.
-Are these fabrics worth the extra cost they might transfer to the overall price?
-If you hike in locales with lots of spiky plants, rough rock, or find yourself butt-scootching more often than not, then yes, they probably are.
+No one wants to hike in "parachute pants," but the latest fabrics are weaving abrasion and tear-resistant strength into comfortable material.
+Abrasion-resistant fabrics resist wear and pilling caused by surface friction.
+And tear-resistant pants laugh off briars and rough terrain.

-While all clothing offers some degree of protection from the sun's rays, there is a large amount of variability in what can penetrate.
-A plain white cotton shirt lets about 20% of ultraviolet radiation pass through it, which means that you could still get a sunburn even though you are wearing clothes.
-Many manufacturers are now designing ultraviolet protection factor (UPF) clothing that offers a great deal more protection from harmful radiation.
-The ratings let you know how much radiation can penetrate the material: a UPF 25 material lets only 1/25th of the radiation through, or 4%, and a UPF 50 material only 1/50th, or 2%.
+All clothing offers some degree of protection from the sun's rays, but the amount of shade offered by different fabrics varies greatly.
+A white cotton shirt lets around 20% of ultraviolet radiation to pass through it, meaning that you can get a sunburn with clothes on.
+Many manufacturers now use fabric with an ultraviolet protection factor (UPF) rating, which offers more protection from harmful radiation.
+A UPF 25 material lets only 1/25th, or 4%, of radiation through.
+A UPF 50 material only allows 1/50th, or 2%, to pass through.
 The higher the UPF rating, the better sun protection offered from the clothing layers.

 Destination & Primary Use

 To find your perfect pair of pants, you also need to consider where and how you'll be hiking.
 Here's some food for thought.

 - High Elevation (above 6,000 feet in most regions), Spring and Fall